Chores: In College vs. At Home (ft. potential dorm life hints)

 "Let me know if you need help, okay?"

 "I've got it."
 The vacuum, one of those octopus-like ones that stretches a mile to the wall plug-in, dwarfs her.
-I admit this process takes longer than does vacuuming my dorm room, but I prefer it.
-Even though she did miss a spot.
+She missed a spot.
 I'll tell her later.

-Chores are a part of college life few people talk about.
+Chores are a part of college life I haven't yet covered.
 While it's pretty basic, this return to home has reminded me of the difference between home chores and the college variety.
 In case you're wondering about the expectations for your first time living away from home, this post is for you!

 At Dartmouth, your living situation can vary depending on whether you're living in a single (one person in one room), a one- or two-room double (two people in one or two rooms), a two-room triple (two rooms for three people, the perfect setup for some really fun sleepovers!) or a suite.
 Personally, I'm in a two-room double, so my roommate and I each have a room to ourselves but our doors are joined, and to access the hallway she has to walk through my room and politely listen to whatever music I happen to be playing at the time (overwhelmingly country.)
 It's a lot of fun!